 The old meadows are full of wildflowers and insects, and surrounded by long outgrown hedges with veteran oaks.
 The rough pasture with marshy grassland, bog and swathes of bracken are set in the extensive woodland habitats of the Neroche Forest.
-Coppice, wood-pasture and marshy grassland are the broad range of habitats present, maintained by the grazing of Exmoor Ponies.
+Coppice, wood-pasture and marshy grassland are the broad range of habitats present, maintained by grazing with Exmoor Ponies.

 The reserve is part of a large Site of Special Scientific Interest, and is leased from the Forestry Commission and Wessex Water.
 The Commission has been leading a major landscape project covering their forest on the Blackdowns Ridge and has created extensive new areas of open wildlife habitats linked with our reserve and other important butterfly sites.
 For more details see the Neroche Scheme website.